l-liava-l/Collection.wiki.eng/Cluster's API.md

 	extrim: 'getByLvlAndAge || getKoba'
 });

-// Get value with use filter extrim Получим значения по фильтру extrim db.get('extrim');
+// We will get a value with using filter extrim db.get('extrim');

-// Set filter to active Установка активного фильтра db.setFilter('getKoba')
+// Settign filter to active
+db.setFilter('getKoba')

-// Make request with use filter getByLvlAndAge Сделаем запрос по фильтру getByLvlAndAge,
+// Make a request with using of filter getByLvlAndAge,
-// but because we use getKoba how active filter request have been type getKoba && getByLvlAndAge но т.к. у нас активный фильтр getKoba, то результирующий запрос будет типа getKoba && getByLvlAndAge
+// And because we have an active getKoba so the resulting request will be like getKoba && getByLvlAndAge

 db.get('getByLvlAndAge');